 One Tree

+napoleon wrasse on dive sites in komodoAlso known as Bonsai.
 Again a much neglected site.
-With the right current conditions it provide a great big fish dive with Napoleon wrasse, white tip reefs sharks and schools of fusiliers and Giant Trevally.
+With the right current conditions it is a great big fish dive with Napoleon wrasse, white tip reefs sharks, schools of fusiliers and Giant Trevally.
 The complex topography has reef walls, slopes, rich overhanging caves, and fantastic hard corals gardens in the shallows.
-This site can only be dives in the calmer periods of the quarter moon phase.
+This site can only be dived in the calmer periods of the quarter moon phase.

 Batu Sabun